maiahirsch/maiahirsch.github.io/docs/lab2.md

 The complementary filter was an important takeaway: neither the accelerometer nor gyroscope alone is sufficient, but combining them produces stable, accurate angle estimates.

+### References
+I used the plots of student [Kotey Ashie](https://kotey538.github.io/fast_robots.github.io/) as guidance to check my results made sense.